 - Raise a spoon to our thick, velvety. and...

 - No added sugar, naturally Sweet and not...

 - Enjoy this one of a kind non-dairy...

 Not every kid is a dairy fan, and then there are those who are intolerant or allergic to dairy as well.
 Soy yogurts can also become a problem for some since soy is another cause of allergies in many who have dairy, soy or nut allergies.
 Coconut yogurt becomes a heaven-sent snack option for them since it has all the health benefits of fermented food, the goodness of coconut and no dairy issues as well.

 So each cup of Yoconut Dairy Free is great plant-based food – and is dairy, gluten, and soy-free.
 There are no GMO ingredients in it and no added sugars as well.
 It is high in fiber and calcium, and just an awesome option for anyone with dairy intolerance.
 It also comes loaded with all the goodness of coconut be it fiber, electrolytes, lauric acid and the good fatty acids that are known to be healthy for the human lipid system.

-Each pot of Yoconut Dairy Free coconut yogurt can be the best yogurt for kids.
+Each pot of Yoconut Dairy Free coconut yogurt can be the best yogurts for kids.
 And you just have to look at the composition to know why!
-110 calories make up each pot with no added sugar, 8g fiber, 6g good coconut fat and plenty of live and active cultures.
+110 calories make up each pot with no added sugar, 8g fiber, 6g good coconut fat, and plenty of live and active cultures.

-Peeling of the lid is not much of an issue either so this can be handled by coconut lovers of all sizes and ages with ease.
+Peeling off the lid is not much of an issue either so this can be handled by coconut lovers of all sizes and ages with ease.